garciart/network-automation/README.md

 sudo ip link set enp0s8 promisc off # Reset the selected Ethernet interface sudo systemctl restart network # Check your OS; may use service networking restart
 ```

+As we stated before, we added an interactive, executable script named ["gns3_run"](gns3_run "Automated GNS3 configuration and executable") to the ```/usr/bin```.
+Now that you have learned how to setup the network environment for GNS3 manually, we recommend you use the script from now on to run GNS3.
+Simply type in ```gns3_run``` in a Terminal; by the way, we still recommend running GNS3 from the Terminal, instead of from the Application menu icon, so you can see any network errors or issues that may occur.